Public Holidays in Guyana 2026 – National, Hindu & Christian Holidays

 Public Observance & Closures

-On public holidays, government offices, schools, banks, and many businesses close across Guyana.
-Where a holiday falls on a Sunday, a substitution (“in lieu”) Monday is often declared.
+On public holidays, government offices, banks, schools, and many private businesses close nationwide.
+When a holiday falls on a Sunday, the following Monday is typically observed as a public holiday in lieu.

 Religious & Cultural Significance